slatedocs/slate/source/includes/_usecases.md

 We currently don’t offer the option to build TransferWise into your checkout flow as a payment option to receive money.
 Note though that TransferWise can be added as a payout option on your site for beneficiaries to choose to receive their payout through to an email address, directly to a bank account or any other mechanism we support in our standard product.

-## Open Banking API
+## Open Banking

 Under the Second Payment Services Directive (PDS2) we are opening up the standardized version of our API to the rest of the world.
-Find out more about our [Open Banking API](#open-banking-api)
+Find out more about our [Open Banking API](#open-banking)